Clara Pope Willoughby Centennial Professor in Child Welfare and Director of the CSWE Center for Diversity and Social and Economic Justice

 - M.S.S.W., University of Texas at Austin

-- Demographic Approach to the Study of Child Health and Development in the Mexican American Population (2002)
+- Child health and development in the Mexican American population (2002)

 - Social Risk Factors Associated with Substance Abuse Among Gay and Lesbian Youth (2006)